 All meals will be prepared by CCMI staff, so you will eat as a group.
 This cost is included in the program fee.

-- A $250 non-refundable pre-payment shortly after you confirm your participation in the program
+- A $250 non-refundable pre-payment will be charged shortly after you confirm your participation in the program

-- The remaining amount will be charged in January
+- The remaining balance will be charged in January

 Additional Costs